 Numerous volunteers assist the Greater New Haven Chamber of Commerce in its goal of improving the economic growth and quality of life in the region.
 The Chamber gratefully acknowledges the time and talent offered by these generous and enthusiastic members.
 For details and information, please call 203-787-6735.

-This passionate group of business professionals assists in producing the Chamber’s annual Business Expo.
-The group develops marketing materials, recruits speakers and develops the overall messaging for each year’s Expo.
+This committee plans and runs the Chamber’s annual Business Expo.
+This group develops marketing materials, recruits speakers and develops the overall messaging.

-The Finance Committee reviews the monthly financial statements, oversees income and expenses, and develops the annual Chamber budget.
+The Finance Committee meets once a month to review the monthly financial statements and develop the annual budgets.

 Governmental Affairs Committee

-This committee develops the Chamber’s annual legislative agenda, designed to maintain Connecticut as an attractive location for businesses and their employees.
-The Regional Legislative Agenda is a slate of priority issues adopted by eight regional entities: the Chamber, Workforce Alliance, Rex Development, South Central Regional Council of Governments, Arts Council of Greater New Haven, Visit New Haven, South Central CT Regional Alliance, and New Haven Manufacturers Association.
-These agencies promote the Regional Legislative Agenda at the General Assembly as a cohesive strategy.
+The Committee advocates for policies and funding for the region and keeps Chamber officials and members informed on legislative issues.
+It produces a Regional Legislative Agenda, a slate of priority issues adopted by eight regional entities: the Chamber, Workforce Alliance, Regional Growth Partnership, South Central Regional Council of Governments, Art Council of Greater New Haven, Greater New Haven Convention & Visitors Bureau, South Central CT Regional Alliance, and New Haven Manufacturers Association.